 #2 – Number of shares is not the same as traffic generated from private shares

-Actually, the original Dark Social test made by Alexis Madrigal in The Atlantic didn’t even measure shares, just social traffic or visits.
+Actually, the original test made by Alexis Madrigal in The Atlantic didn’t even measure shares, just social traffic or visits.
 At the time there was no technology to track dark social shares.

 Now, let’s say this blog post had 1,000 shares.
 500 via private messaging – such as a link sent to a colleague via WhatsApp.
 That’s 50% of shares that are not being tracked currently.

 The public shares (the ones you see) might have generated additional traffic to your site – but what about the traffic driven from private shares?
 It will end up being reported as Direct Traffic in your web analytics.

-Though the truth is, on average, Dark Social shares bring less traffic per share than “public social” shares, as they’re probably sent to one specific person.
+Though the truth is, on average, private shares bring less traffic per share than “public social” shares, as they’re probably sent to one specific person.